SwissDataScienceCenter/renku-ui/server/README.md

 ![Authentication flow](./public/server-flow-auth.png)

+## WebSocket channel

+The UI server also creates a [WebSocket](https://en.wikipedia.org/wiki/WebSocket) channel to send notification to the client and to receive subscriptions to specific events.
+More information can be found in the [WebSocket folder](/src/websocket).

 ## Developing the UI server

 Once you have a development instance of Renku running locally or in the cloud,